|

 Neon pedestrian signal.

-Example of a different style neon signal.
+Example of a different style neon signal - AWA?.
 Apart from the rounded housing,

 this sign is unusual in showing the apostrophe that is usually missing on